 5. Study Scriptures about Christ

-Throughout the month of December, make a special effort to read scriptures pertaining to Jesus Christ.
+Throughout December, make a special effort to read scriptures about Jesus Christ.

-We try and do regular scripture study in our home (try being the keyword), but that can get a bit long for children.
+We try to do regular scripture study in our home (try being the keyword), but that can get a bit long for children.

 Take some time at the beginning of the month to find individual verses of the scripture of Christ that you can read and talk about with your children!